yangwu91/fastx_subseq/README.md

     [================================================================================]  Processing 100.0%...
 All done.
 ```
-All extracted sequences will be put in a generated fold named `extract_sequences` in **current work directory**.
+Without a specified "-o" option, all extracted sequences will be put in a fold named `extracted_sequences` in **current work directory** in default.
 Make sure you have permission.
 ### Imported as a Python module:
 An example:
 ```Python